Eschatologue/CM_wiki/docs/equipment/adventuring-gear/firearm-augment.md

 **Stackable:** No

 - Removes the :weapon-prop-light: **Light** property if it has any.
-- Halves the :weapon-prop-reload: **Reload** property parameter.
+- Reduce :weapon-prop-reload: **Reload** property value by one-third (Round Up) of its default value.
-- Increases the weapon damage die by one size larger.
-If the weapon damage die is 1d12 or 2d6, it gains +1 bonus to its damage roll.
+- Increases the weapon **Damage Die** by one size larger.
+If the weapon Damage Die is 1d12 or 2d6, it gains +1 bonus to its damage roll.

 ---